 Years ago, Vince would host one of Napa’s most unique tasting experiences as visits were held entirely within the vineyard (no structures on site) – he would meet you right next to the road adjacent to one side of the vineyard and taste guests out of the back of his truck.
 At that time this was literally one of Napa’s most down to earth tasting experiences.
 No structures to taste in, just you, the winemaker and the wine out in the vineyards

 For several years, Tofanelli was a part of a shared tasting room called Up Valley Vintners in downtown Calistoga however this tasting room closed in late 2016.
 And while Vince no longer hosts tastings at his vineyard in Calistoga he can arrange tastings at the production winery where he crafts the Tofanelli Wines.

-The wines can be found locally at the French Laundry in Yountville and Charlie Palmer Steak in downtown Napa.
+The wines can be found locally at the French Laundry in Yountville and sometimes in select wine shops in the valley.
 The image on the wine label is Vince’s grandmother Irene in the vineyard on the back of a 1915 Harley Davidson.
 For more information and or to join their mailing list, visit: www.tofanelliwine.com

 A few videos about how Vince manages his old vineyard: